TS-DEV-DEBUG-V2/rustystation/README.md

   **RustyStation** is released under the [MIT License](LICENSE).

   You are free to use, modify, and distribute this software.
-See the LICENSE file for full terms.
+See the LICENSE file for full terms. also becuz its MIT you can do whatever you want to this so have fun

   <br/>